 BSc (Hons) Rural Land Management with Foundation Year

+This course is available through Clearing for 2019 entry.
 This course offers proven routes to rewarding careers within rural business, estate management, consultancy and property in the countryside.
 Bidwells, Strutt and Parker, Carter Jonas, Savills, Fisher German and Brown&Co are some of the nationally-recognised businesses our graduates have gone on to work for – and so could you.

 LocationRoyal Agricultural University Campus